Medicare Part C Costs -

 - Medicare Advantage plans set their own coinsurance terms and percentages.
 Some services may require coinsurance instead of a copayment.

 All Medicare Advantage plans are required to protect you from high cost sharing by limiting the amount you may have to pay out-of-pocket for Part A and Part B services each year.
-In 2013, the limit is $6,700 for the year, not counting premiums or drug costs.
-Plans can set a lower limit, but no plan can ask you to pay more for these covered services.
+The limit may be different for different Medicare Advantage plans.

 Keep in mind, there is no out-of-pocket maximum limit with Original Medicare (Part A and Part B).